 Vendor: Contact vendors directly to arrange shipment.

 LCS: LCS has created a form for you to use to schedule shipments.
-To obtain access to the form and obtain LCS shipping permissions, place an online Service Request to Library IT to add a user’s NetID to the Active Directory group “lib_lcsTransports_users.”
+To obtain access to the form, go to Software Center on your computer and look for the LCS Transports app.
+If it is not listed in your Software Center, place an online Service Request to Library IT to ask to have the application added to your computer.
 Instructions for using the LCS form are available online.
 When completing the online request form, be sure to use the notification email function to alert the recipient of the request.

 Deliveries from collection locations to units at 344 Winchester are considered "redeliver" requests by LCS.
 This is because these shipments are picked up from one location and then taken to LSF to be redelivered to the intended final destination.

 All special collections units will work within an agreed upon lead time of at least one day for booking shipments; units will have the ability to provide a preferred delivery deadline if the shipment is not time-sensitive.
 Special collections units and Preservation should limit rush (less than 24 hour) or on-the-fly shipment as much as possible; however, procedures are in place to handle time-sensitive shipments.
-Please email the director of Library Collection Services, Mike DiMassa, and copy Gary Burcheski and Ian Cassell to schedule a rush shipment.
+Please email Mike Dadio to schedule a rush shipment.

 Consult the LCS special collections deliveries chart on the LCS website to see the service points for each of the dedicated trucks and the order deliveries are made throughout the day.

-Materials may be moved between trucks at the Library Shelving Facility (LSF) and kept overnight in a controlled and secure environment.
-However, Beinecke materials may not be kept overnight at LSF during transport; please follow approved Beinecke-specific protocols for transport between 344 Winchester and other Beinecke locations.
+Materials may be moved between trucks at the Library Shelving Facility (LSF) and kept there overnight in a controlled and secure environment.

 Please note that non-containerized material will not be delivered by LCS staff in inclement weather.